 This is a unique endeavor for Ames with the State Reinvestment District requirement for an Urban Renewal Area in order to receive the State's 10-million-dollar incentive in support of the indoor aquatics facility.
-The URA and URP are consistent with the City's LUPP goals supporting Downtown and with goals for reinvestment along the Lincoln Way Corridor.
+The URP is consistent with the City's LUPP goals supporting Downtown and with goals for reinvestment along the Lincoln Way Corridor.